balancer/frontend-v2/src/components/Bal/README.md

 A set of foundational components for use throughout the UI.

 ## Forms
-Forms are difficult to demo via the storybook UI because they include stictching together a couple of different components plus validations.
+Forms are difficult to demo via the storybook UI because they include stitching together a couple of different components plus validations.
 So instead here is a simple example of how a form can be used:

 ```vue
 // ExampleUserForm.vue